-Though they don’t charge an admission, T.I.G.E.R.S Preservation Station makes its money by charging for photo packages of patrons’ tiger cub encounters.
-By refusing to visit this location and purchase these photos and the other items they have for sale that divert proceeds to their operating costs you send the message that breeding animals for the purpose of a photo op or any other form of entertainment is wrong.
+Though they don’t charge admission, T.I.G.E.R.S Preservation Station makes its money by charging for photo packages of patrons’ tiger cub encounters.
+By refusing to visit this location and purchase these photos and the other items they have for sale that divert proceeds to their operating costs you send the message that breeding animals for a photo op or any other form of entertainment is wrong.

 Leave a Review on Tripadvisor and Similar Sites

 While your individual boycott will make a difference, you can magnify its impact by spreading the word and mobilizing with your fellow Green Monsters.
-Send the message loud and clear that a tourist destination that breeds animals for profit is not conservation!
+Send the message loud and clear that a tourist destination that breeds animals for profit is not Conservation!